Mateix10/ESP-View/README.md

 To interface with the ESP32, you need to install board support in Arduino IDE.
 You can do that by going to File -> Preferences -> Additional Board Manager URLs, and add https://espressif.github.io/arduino-esp32/package_esp32_index.json

 After that, go to Tools -> Board -> Boards Manager.
-Search for esp32 and install "esp32" by Espressif. *WARNING:* Version 3.x is required for proper TinyUSB audio support.
+Search for esp32 and install "esp32" by Espressif.

+**WARNING**: Version 3.x is required for proper TinyUSB audio support.

 Required libraries:
 - NeoPixelBus by Makuna